martinsj815/Battery-Park/docs/ParamMet.md

     <br>
     $$ P_{avg} = \frac{1}{t_d}*\int_0^{t_{d}} IV(t) \, dt $$
     <br>
-      - Energy density and power density is energy and power normalized by the cell mass.
+      - Specific energy and specific power is energy and power normalized by the cell mass.
 Hence, the unit is Wh/kg and W/kg, respectively.
-Energy density can be approximated by multiplying specific capacity with nominal voltage.
+Specific energy can be approximated by multiplying specific capacity with nominal voltage.
     <br>
       - Typically, it is difficult for batteries to have both metrics met at the high end.
-High energy density demands the cell to be discharged at a slow rate for it to reach its maximum capacity and avoid polarization losses.
-However, since a lower current rate means longer discharge time, power density will be low.
-For high power density, energy density is likely sacrificed.
+High specific energy demands the cell to be discharged at a slow rate for it to reach its maximum capacity and avoid polarization losses.
+However, since a lower current rate means longer discharge time, specific power will be low.
+For high specific power, specific energy is likely sacrificed.
 This trend is illustrated in a Ragone Plot.
     </div>
     <div class="column">
       <img src='https://github.com/donghee1025/Battery-Park/blob/main2/masthead/voltage%20curve_energy.png?raw=true' alt="Current density" style="width:500px; height:auto;">